-The UW Division of Geriatrics is identified as one of the largest in the country, with a total of 30 faculty members.
+The UW Division of Geriatrics is identified as one of the largest in the country, with over 30 faculty members.
 Of these, 22 members are fellowship-trained geriatricians while the others are PhD investigators with acknowledged expertise in aging research.
 Each faculty member holds a primary appointment in the division and makes major contributions toward successful accomplishment of the following missions:

 - To provide easy access to state-of-the-art medical care encompassing a full continuum of geriatric services for all segments of older population targeting primary, specialty, and long-term care.